Centre of Emergency Medicine

 We provide emergency care:

-- from the age of 15 for acute illnesses, injuries and other life-threatening conditions and from infancy for acute eye diseases in the Emergency Medicine Centre located in the hospital yard – between the fountain and the A block – in a medical campus consisting of modules.
+- from the age of 15 for acute illnesses, injuries and other life-threatening conditions and from infancy for acute eye diseases in the Emergency Medicine Centre in block C of the Ravi street unit.

 - for gynaecological problems and problems during pregnancy for patients of all ages in the reception room of the Women's Clinic in block B of the Ravi street unit.